Shady Oaks Montessori

 • Freedom to explore their own questions to the extent of their interest

-• “Goings out” (child led excursions outside the class)
+• “Going Outs” (child led excursions outside the class) for Upper Elementary Students

 • Field trips relevant to the curriculum